Classical Thoughts for Modern Minds

 Get the book:

-Amazon Kindle ebook & Audiobook
+Amazon Kindle ebook & audiobook

 What's the Big Idea?
 Socrates argues that there are reasons to believe the soul is immortal and will live on after the body’s death.